 I thought the taste testers would all agree, but my husband surprised me by preferring a version with two tablespoons of juice and a bonus dash of zest.
 Everyone's taste is different, so I encourage you to use the lime as you like to enhance the strawberries.

 Coconut flour is a unique flour to work with and doesn’t substitute well with other flours, so I don’t recommend any substitutions.
 Coconut flour can be found at Costco (I love Costco), or the natural foods store.
 My local grocer also carries it in their natural food section.
-You can also buy coconut flour on Amazon by following this link: Coconut Flour.
-You may also learn lots more about coconut flour and it’s pros and cons, along with an index of my recipes with it in it here.
+You can also buy it online by following the link on the recipe.

 This Coconut-Paleo Lime Strawberry Shortcake is a refreshing twist on the golden shortcake with luscious strawberries and mounds of fluffy whipped cream we all love.
 You'll be amazed this is Paleo!